Carmendelope/app-cluster-api/README.md

 ​
 ## Versioning
 ​
 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/app-cluster-api/tags).
+For the available versions, see the [tags on this repository](https://github.com/app-cluster-api/tags).
 ​
 ## Authors
 ​